 The Siffrin Academy

-at Austintown and Kent State University Stark campus presents a unique opportunity for young adults with disabilities, 18 through 32, who are transitioning into life after high school as well as those on a path to employment.
+at Austintown and Kent State University on the Stark and Trumbull campus presents a unique opportunity for young adults with disabilities, 18 through 32, who are transitioning into life after high school as well as those on a path to employment.
 In Stark County, integrated into the University culture, Siffrin Academy is an education blend of classroom study and field experience designed to help participants reinforce skills and abilities they learned throughout their education career.
 Training provides the proficiencies and mechanisms essential for success in the community and the workforce.

 The Curriculum is a combination of classwork and discovery.
 Educational trips and community volunteerism are also part of the syllabus.
 This program is ideal for people graduating from high school and/or people on a path to employment.

 Prevocational training, literacy, soft skills training, arithmetic, money skills, and self-advocacy training are also part of the experience at Siffrin Academy.